Get a free, no obligation personal loan quote with rates as low as 6.99%

 Get Started You can apply with no effect to your credit score

-When divorce and bankruptcy happen simultaneously, a difficult situation becomes even more challenging.
-While there is no magic solution to these issues — both representing endings — there are ways to make the process smoother.
 By consulting the appropriate professionals and making a plan, you can move forward in the best way possible.
-The first step is understanding how matters of divorce and bankruptcy co-relate, particularly as it applies to financial planning.
+The first step is understanding how matters of divorce and bankruptcy co-relate, particularly as they apply to financial planning.

 The impact of bankruptcy on divorce depends on the state of the bankruptcy proceedings and the stage of the divorce.